 The Department of Social Services Community Care Licensing Division (CCLD) under the authority of the Health and Safety Code and California Code of Regulations Title 22 (22CCR) Section 80072 states, "(a) Except for children's residential facilities, each client shall have personal rights which include, but are not limited to, the following: (8) Not to be placed in any restraining device."
 The use of restraints in Community Care Facilities is prohibited.
 The State law requires CCLD to conduct unannounced annual inspections of RCFEs and ARFs, unannounced complaint inspections, and may conduct unannounced random visits as a follow-up to incidents or when CCLD is concerned about the health and safety of residents.
 The facility administrator must be present and available within 30 minutes at all times.
 In the event the administrator is not available they must designate a qualified person to serve as the back-up administrator.
+This person must have the knowledge and ability to perform all the duties required of the administrator.
 Additionally, depending on the severity of any violation(s) that result in deficiencies, civil penalties and/or action by the Department against the license and to the licensee.